dinphil/code-weekend/past/spring15/Markdown/Code Weekend.md

 Enter the folder the contains your Node app with simple terminal commands like "cd".
 Once there, type "node" and hit enter.
 If you see a blank line that starts with ">", Node is installed properly and you're ready to go.
 If not, go back to the installation instructions and reinstall.

-The first time you run a node app, `cd` into the directory (remember Terminal/Command Line?) and run `npm install`.
-This installs the *node_modules* folder if it doesn't already exist, and overwrites it if it does.
+The first time you run a node app, cd into the directory and run `npm install`.
 To run the Node app, type `node app.js` into the terminal from the folder that contains app.js.

 To see the app working, pull up an Internet browser.
 In the address bar, enter `localhost:3000`.
-Since we're running this server on our own machines and not publicly on the internet, our website *domain* is `localhost` (common to all systems) and the port is `3000`.
 If all goes well, you should be able to see your app!

 ### Writing our first NodeJS app